Characteristic time and length scales in melts of Kremer-Grest bead-spring polymers with wormlike bending stiffness: Discussion

 \subsection{Kuhn length}

 Figure \ref{fig:Kuhn-length} summarizes our results for the Kuhn length of KG chains.
-Our estimates are slightly but systematically higher than those reported previously, because we accounted for long-range bond orientation correlations~\cite{Wittmer_Meyer_PRL04,wittmer2007polymer,wittmer2007intramolecular,beckrich2007intramolecular} in our extrapolations to the asymptotic limit.
+Our estimates are slightly but systematically higher than those reported previously, because we accounted for long-range bond orientation correlations~\cite{Wittmer_Meyer_PRL04,wittmer2007polymer,wittmer2007intramolecular,beckrich2007intramolecular,semenov2010bond} in our extrapolations to the asymptotic limit.
+We have performed a block analysis, which shows that the statistical error is smaller than the symbol size.

 Overall, the data show the expected monotonous increase of the Kuhn length with increasing bending stiffness.
-The behavior of stiff KG chains is in excellent agreement with the Flory ideality hypothesis\cite{flory49} with excluded volume interactions being completely screened.
-The large scale behavior, eq. (\ref{eq:Kuhnlengththeory}), of such freely jointed chains is entirely determined by local observables
+Results for stiff KG chains with $\kappa>2$ are in excellent agreement with the expected bare Kuhn length, Eq.~(\ref{eq:lK_bare}).
+For these systems the Flory ideality hypothesis\cite{flory49} holds and excluded volume interactions are completely screened.
+However, Eq.~(\ref{eq:lK_bare}) significantly underestimates the Kuhn length of the more flexible chains.

-where $l_b$ is the bond length, and $\theta$ is the angle between subsequent bonds.
-The corresponding bare Kuhn length for KG chains is given by~\cite{auhl2003equilibration}